hyunsangson/SDS385/README.md

 # SDS385 STAT MODELS FOR BIG DATA
-This folder contains Rcodes and solution for the several issues dealt in the Statistical Models for Big Data seminar at UT Austin, including:
+This folder contains Rcodes and solutions for the several issues dealt in the Statistical Models for Big Data seminar at UT Austin, including:

 1. Big regression models
 2. Regularization and sparsity in statistical models